Empire of Japan: "Taishō Democracy"

 Count Itagaki Taisuke is credited as being the first Japanese party leader and an important force for liberalism in Meiji Japan.

 The two-party political system that had been developing in Japan since the turn of the century came of age after World War I, giving rise to the nickname for the period, "Taishō Democracy".
+However, it was plagued by problems from the beginning.
+Due to the ambiguity of the Meiji Constitution, the military was not responsible to the civilian Diet or to the Prime Minister, but rather directly to the Emperor, allowing them to act independently.
+Active-duty officers had to head the army and navy ministries, which enabled the military to topple cabinet governments by refusing to appoint ministers or withdrawing them.
+This structural weakness eventually led to the Taishō political crisis of 1912–13, when the military, led by the genrō (elder statesmen), forced the resignation of three consecutive Prime Ministers over budget disputes.
+This provoked widespread public outcry and the first "Protect Constitutional Government" movement (Goken Undō) that demanded an end to Meiji oligarchic rule and the establishment of party cabinet government.

+As democracy flourished, so did corruption, with party governments beginning to be heavily influenced by large business conglomerates known as zaibatsu, and becoming detached from the struggling rural populations that relied on agrarian or agricultural livelihoods.
+Post-war inflation and soaring food prices led to nationwide riots in 1918, weakening confidence in the civilian leadership and highlighting extreme income inequality.
 The public grew disillusioned with the growing national debt and the new election laws, which retained the old minimum tax qualifications for voters.
 Calls were raised for universal suffrage and the dismantling of the old political party network.
 Students, university professors, and journalists, bolstered by labor unions and inspired by a variety of democratic, socialist, communist, anarchist, and other thoughts, mounted large but orderly public demonstrations in favor of universal male suffrage in 1919 and 1920.